 Your donation helps children and youth, families, seniors, and individuals in Northumberland.
 The need is right here.

-To create a lasting positive impact in Northumberland County through leadership and partnerships that mobilize resources in response to human and social priorities.
+To create a better life for everyone in Northumberland through leadership and partnerships that mobilize community resources.

 - We operate with transparency and accountability